perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListAncestorsFromCurrentPage.md

 # List Ancestors From Current Page (Breadcrumb)
-This snippet will list all the ancestor pages of the current page and more commonly known as a breadcrumb.
+This snippet will list all the ancestor pages of the current page, which is more commonly known as a breadcrumb.

 ##Code
     @inherits PartialViewMacroPage